 MONRE is the national focal point for implementing UNFCCC, responsible for coordinating national GHG inventory and trading of emission reduction credits generated by all sectors in Vietnam.
 An open access database on emission reporting and trading will be developed; (ii) MARD, on behalf of the government, holds the forest carbon title for forests across the country.
 The monitoring and reporting of forest carbon credits and emission reduction generated from REDD+ activities will be linked to the national emission reduction management system of MONRE.(iii) VNFOREST and the General Department on Land Allocation will run and manage the database on REDD+ and Land registries.
 A linkage of those databases will be arranged to ensure that the REDD+ registry is linked and compatible to the land registry. (iv) DARD and DONRE and other local organizations take responsibility for REDD+ and land registries to ensure compatible datasets for reporting and for database development.

-So far the one requirement that is not mentioned is; the possibility if an independent audit of the operations that should be carried out periodically and in a way to be agreed with the Carbon Fund.
+In addition, Vietnam has now explicitly stated under section 18.2 that the data registry will be subjected to independent audits.
+In conclusion, the standard has now been met.

-C 38 Based on national needs and circumstances, ER Program host country selects an appropriate arrangement to ensure that any ERs from REDD+ activities under the ER Program are not generated more than once; and that any ERs from REDD+ activities under the ER Program sold and transferred to the Carbon Fund are not used again by any entity for sale, public relations, compliance or any other purpose

-Ind 38.1 Based on national needs and circumstances, the ER Program host country has made a decisionYESwhether to maintain its own national ER transaction registry, or instead to use a centralized ERtransaction registry managed by a third party on its behalf

-[Data management and Registry systems to avoid multiple claims to ERs 18.2]

-The country as already made a decision to maintain its own national ER transaction registry as stated in Section 18.2

-Ind 38.2 The national or centralized ER transaction registry reports ERs for the Carbon Fund using the accounting methods and definitions described above in the MF N.A.

-[Data management and Registry systems to avoid multiple claims to ERs 19.2]

-Ind 38.3 An independent audit report certifying that the national or centralized ER transaction registry performs required functions is made public.
-N./ [Data management and Registry systems to avoid multiple claims to ERs 19.2] nis will only be ascertained at a later date, hence non-applicable at this stage of the ER program Ind 28.4 Operational guidance exists, or is in advanced stage of preparation, that clarifies the roles and Ind 38.4 Operational guidance exists, or is in advanced stage of preparation, that clarifies the roles and responsibilities of entities involved in the national or centralized ER transaction registry, as well as rules for operation of the registry.
-N.4
+C 38 Based on national needs and circumstances, ER Program host country selects an appropriate arrangement to ensure that any ERs from REDD+ activities under the ER Program are not generated more than once; and that any ERs from REDD+ activities under the ER Program sold and transferred to the Carbon Fund are not used again by any entity for sale, public relations, compliance or any other purpose Ind 38.1 Based on national needs and circumstances, the ER Program host country has made a decision whether to maintain its own national ER transaction registry, or instead to use a centralized ER transaction registry managed by a third party on its behalf YES [Data management and Registry systems to avoid multiple claims to ERs 18.2] The country as already made a decision to maintain its own national ER transaction registry as stated in Section 18.2 Ind 38.2 The national or centralized ER transaction registry reports ERs for the Carbon Fund using the accounting methods and definitions described above in the MF N.A.
+[Data management and Registry systems to avoid multiple claims to ERs 19.2] This was only be applicable at a later stage of ER program Ind 38.3 An independent audit report certifying that the national or centralized ER transaction registry performs required functions is made public.
+N.A.
+[Data management and Registry systems to avoid multiple claims to ERs 19.2] This will only be ascertained at a later date, hence non-applicable at this stage of the ER program Ind 38.4 Operational guidance exists, or is in advanced stage of preparation, that clarifies the roles and responsibilities of entities involved in the national or centralized ER transaction registry, as well as rules for operation of the registry.
+N.A.
+[Data management and Registry systems to avoid multiple claims to ERs 19.2] This will only be ascertained at a later date, hence non-applicable at this stage of the ER program